vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 ### Unused Persistent Disks

-When creating a new GKE cluster it will also provision persistent disks in your GCP project.
+When creating a new GKE cluster, it also provisions persistent disks in your GCP project.
 Because persistent disks have a fixed limit per GCP project and also because they cost money it is important that we periodically clean up all the unused orphaned persistent disks from deleted clusters.